You may have noticed that some brands use success stories or case studies as social proof.

 Success stories can also be presented in video format.

 The video can include parts where the customer talks about her experience as well as demonstrations of the service or the solution.

-It can be done in webinar format as Scandit does, a mobile scanning software company I write copy for.
+It can be done in webinar format as Scandit does, a mobile scanning software company I work for.

 It can also be presented in downloadable pdf format as Kira Hug, an American copywriter does.

-Both in video and pdf or directly on your website, the structure will be the same: Challenge-Solution-Result.
+For both video and pdf, or directly on your website, the structure will be the same: Challenge-Solution-Result.

 I hope I have helped you understand how you can create a success story with your best clients and thus demonstrate that your brand transforms businesses.